Skip to content

 What counts as an equivalent retail bottle?

-Same region, grape, vintage (if specified), and broad quality tier.
-A 15 New Zealand Sauvignon Blanc from the subscription should be compared against a 15 New Zealand Sauvignon Blanc at Majestic or Waitrose, not against the cheapest white in the shop.
+Same region, grape, vintage if known, and broad quality tier.
+A 15-per-bottle New Zealand Sauvignon Blanc from the subscription should be compared against a 15-per-bottle New Zealand Sauvignon Blanc at a supermarket or specialist retailer, not against the cheapest white in the shop.
+Subscription-exclusive labels with no retail equivalent are harder to price — a reasonable approach is to compare against bottles of similar region and tier from the same producer or a peer producer.

 Related Calculators